qt37t247/HabitatLossGenetics/Spatial/README.md

 A python script to run Geonomics ("SCENARIONAME.py")

-A python script of parameter file ("SCENARIONAME_params.py" or "SCENARIONAME_params.template.py")
+A python script of parameter file ("SCENARIONAME_params.template.py")

+A R script to calculate the spatial genetic structuring ("Mantel.R")

 A R script to calculate the summary statistics ("data_collect.R")

-Two tif files of rasters (for real-world simulations ONLY)

 Run each scenario after change directory to the local folder:
 ```bash